Jack Lopresti: Political career

-At the 2015 UK general election, he retained his seat with an increased majority of almost 10,000 votes.
+At the 2015 general election, he retained his seat with an increased majority of almost 10,000 votes.

 Lopresti supported Brexit in the 2016 EU referendum.

-In July 2016, Lopresti was criticised for sponsoring and hosting a parliamentary event at which Bahrain's relationship with the UK was to be celebrated, after the MP had received several thousand pounds' worth of funding for foreign trips to the country.
-Opposition MPs objected to him taking gifts from a country whose human rights record had been criticised.
-Lopresti had faced further questions over one of the trips to Bahrain, which was paid for by the state's foreign affairs ministry, when it was reported he had attended it with fellow MP Andrea Jenkyns a month after their affair had been revealed.
-Neither of them were members of The Conservative Middle East Council (who had organised the trip from the UK side).
-Lopresti responded that the trip centred around the Bahraini Airshow, which was relevant to his defence brief, while he argued more generally that Bahrain is one of the country's key strategic allies in the Gulf and that the Bahrainis were in the process of building the UK's first naval base east of Suez since the 1970s.

 Lopresti was subject to a failed attempt before the 2017 general election by some members of his local party to deselect him as the Conservative Candidate for Filton and Bradley Stoke.
 This followed reports in the press that he had been having an extramarital affair with a fellow MP.
 There was, he said, a "vicious smear campaign" in the constituency and an "attempt to destroy my character and reputation" after revelations about his private life.
 Lopresti said he had made a complaint to the police over a letter urging Lopresti's deselection, which had been circulated by a "former very bitter party member and possibly a disgruntled employee", and appeared to have broken data protection laws.
 He was re-selected.

 At the 2017 UK general election, he retained his seat, but with a decreased majority.

-In Parliament, Lopresti has served on the Northern Ireland Affairs Committee, Armed Forces Bill Committee and Defence Committee.
+In Parliament, Lopresti served on the Northern Ireland Affairs Committee, Armed Forces Bill Committee and Defence Committee.

 In December 2017, BBC News Online reported that Lopresti was facing an investigation after his ex-office manager made a formal complaint about his behaviour, following her resignation.
-A senior Conservative councillor in Bristol subsequently claimed there was "ample grounds" to believe the bullying allegations surrounding the MP due to his "character flaws" and past behaviour.
+A senior Conservative councillor in Bristol subsequently claimed there were "ample grounds" to believe the bullying allegations surrounding the MP due to his "character flaws" and past behaviour.
 However, two former staff members said they had had a good relationship with Lopresti, and that he was a good employer.
 Subsequent to this, the BBC reported on 11 July 2019 that the ex-office manager, Jo Kinsey, felt she had been 'vindicated' following her complaint, having received a letter of apology from Lopresti following an internal Conservative party investigation.
 Lopresti said he categorically rejected the allegations, and had concerns about the inquiry process.